volcic/motom-toolbox/README.md

 Works on Windows (and Linux, but not thoroughly tested), now you can configure your hardware and collect data!

 **Requirements:**
-* Successfully installed drivers and bought the C API
+* Successfully installed drivers and the Optotrak API purchased from NDI
 * Matlab
 * A supported compiler for Matlab:
     * windows: Visual Studio Community, with C++ installed